h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Resume.md

     Does the tasks of Test Engineer / QA Test Engineer / QA Tester but also is able to create automation testing frameworks and test scripts.

     #### Project Manager Tester
     Collects accurate metrics and reports the same to the project manager of the project.
-Responsible for interacting with SQA (Software Quality Assurance - the process which assures that all software engineering proccesses, methods, activities, and work items are monitored and comply against the defined standards.
+Responsible for interacting with SQA (Software Quality Assurance - the process which assures that all software engineering processes, methods, activities, and work items are monitored and comply against the defined standards.
 These defined standards could be a combination of any like ISO 9000, CMMI model, ISO15504, etc.) to give updates about the quality of the project.
 Involved from the requirement phase onwards.

     #### Team Lead Tester
     Mainly helps and guides senior testers.
 They are primarily involved in decision making of the test strategy, what kind of automation tools will be used.
 They act as the bridge between the project manager and other team members.